rootmelo92118/kicker/README.md

 ----
 **CHANGELOG**
 - Bug fixed
-- Add more keyword
+- Remove vainglory feature
-- New feature: vainglory statistic and match detail
+- New feature: anime search by image

 **TO - DO**
 - Add keyword for (Send Image & Broadcast)